-The Company's health and safety performance continued to compare well with the industry average but the internal targets were missed in respect of lost time accidents, operational incidents and preventable vehicle accidents.
-However, environmental performance improved with the amount of fluid loss to ground and carbon emissions reducing in comparison to the prior year.
+The long-term trend in the Company's overall safety performance continued to compare well with that of the industry but the internal targets were missed in respect of lost time accidents, operational incidents and preventable vehicle accidents.
+However, fewer lost time and preventable vehicle accidents occurred in 2012 than in the previous year.